DeadWisdom/flask-static-tutorial/README.md

 Now every time you commit, it will go live.
 You can also make it only publish a specific branch, setup triggers, etc. There's a million different options, so play around.

+## Some Netlify Extras

-One important thing to know about Netlify is it has a decent redirect feature, allowing you to remap a request like /api/\* to wherever you want, including an API endpoint.
+Netlify has a decent redirect feature, allowing you to remap a request like /api/\* to wherever you want, including a custom API endpoint.
+[Read about Redirects and Rewrites](https://docs.netlify.com/routing/redirects/).

-And there you have it, ready to browser.
+Our `contact.md` page has a form that doesn't go anywhere, but it has a `data-netlify="true"` tag, which is automatically processed by Netlify.
+It gather all submissions, and you can read them in the site admin.
+Also, you can set up notifications for them.
+[Read about Netlify Forms](https://docs.netlify.com/forms/setup/).

+Light authentication can be done pretty simply through [Netlify's Authentication System](https://docs.netlify.com/visitor-access/identity/).

 # Final Thoughts

 I hope I've shown how JAMStack can be an amazing way to develop, and how we don't need to leave all the glorious wealth we have from Python to get there.
-From here you can look into Zappa for serverless endpoints,
+From here you can look into [Zappa for serverless endpoints](https://github.com/Miserlou/Zappa), deploying containers to [AWS Fargate](https://aws.amazon.com/fargate/), or using good old [Google App Engine](https://cloud.google.com/appengine/), for your
+API needs.
+I still prefer the latter for setting up quick Python APIs.

 ## Some Tips